thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 states-4:
     0:
         image: /images/user-guide/dashboards/overview/dashboard-states-9-pe.png
-        title: 'Enter action name, select action source, an aim of the action and select a state to which you will be transferred.
+        title: 'Enter the action name, select the action source, an aim of the action, and select the state to which you will be transferred.
 Then click "Add" button;'
     1:
         image: /images/user-guide/dashboards/overview/dashboard-states-10-pe.png
         title: 'The new action appears in the actions list.
 Apply changes;'
     2:
         image: /images/user-guide/dashboards/overview/dashboard-states-11-pe.png
-        title: 'Click on the row of our widget to bring the action into effect;'
+        title: 'Click the row of our widget to activate the action;'
     3:
         image: /images/user-guide/dashboards/overview/dashboard-states-12-pe.png
         title: 'After clicking, we immediately transfer to the chosen state.'